 A lot of things changed during the pandemic and I made the decision not to continue with yarn dyeing as a business.
-I will still keep it up as a hobby and teach dyeing workshops from time to time.
+I will still be doing dyeing commissions and teach dyeing workshops from time to time.

 Please scroll down for links to dyeing classes I’m still teaching, aftercare information and contact details.

 A dye commission that went wrong resulted in a beautiful shade of green and a year later, a fabulous cardigan.